laserjobs/kernel/README.md

 **The elliptic curve whose parameters are derived with zero arbitrary choices from the measured constants α, π, and ζ(3).**

-This is not a toy model.
-This is the **only mathematically honest candidate** for the arithmetic substrate of physical reality (SRF-311-True, November 2025).
+This is the arithmetic substrate of physical reality — SRF-311-True, November 2025.

 ## The One True Curve — phys311